-- 4.15 You have a registerable interest where you (or a firm in which you are a partner, or an undertaking in which you are a director or in which you have shares of a value as described in paragraph 4.19 below) have made a contract with the IJB of which you are a member: - (i) under which goods or services are to be provided, or works are to be executed; and - (ii) which has not been fully discharged. - 4.16 You must register a description of the contract, including its duration, but excluding the consideration.
+- 4.15 You have a registerable interest where you (or a firm in which you are a partner, or an undertaking in which you are a director or in which you have shares of a value as described in paragraph 4.19 below) have made a contract with the IJB: - (i) under which goods or services are to be provided, or works are to be executed: and - (ii) which has not been fully discharged. - 4.16 You must register a description of the contract, including its duration, but excluding the consideration.